 Mr. Erslaan Ahmed joined HBL in 2005.
-His banking experience spans over a period of more than 29 years.
+His Banking experience spans over the period of more than 29 years.
 He holds a Master of Business Administration degree.
-He was Country Manager of HBL Bahrain for about 5 years till February 2017.
-His recent role was that of Regional General Manager for HBL Bangladesh and HBL Afghanistan.
+He was the Country Manager of HBL Bahrain for about 5 years till February 2017.
+After that he was the Regional General Manager for HBL Bangladesh and HBL Afghanistan.